MiriamAng/IntegrationFramework_APLIS/README.md

-# Closing the gap in the clinical adoption of computational pathology: a standardized, open-source framework to integrate deep-learning algorithms into the laboratory information system
+# Closing the gap in the clinical adoption of computational pathology: a standardized, open-source framework to integrate deep-learning models into the laboratory information system
 A standardized, open-source framework to integrate both <ins>publicly available</ins> and <ins>custom developed</ins> deep-learning (DL) models into the anatomic pathology laboratory information system (AP-LIS).

 > [!CAUTION]